About the Recruitment Team

 - Supporting and collaborating with Recruitment Managers to devise and execute strategies to engage potential applicants and drive interest in applying to Teach For America through a variety of channels including planning events, partnering with student organizations, engaging career service offices, and creating marketing campaigns to reach large audiences

-Teach For America seeks Recruitment Managers (RMs) who will compel top leaders to join Teach For America and contribute to the movement for educational equity in communities across our country.
-As a Recruitment Manager, you will create visions and strategic plans for your campaigns, identify and cultivate diverse top prospects to act, and inspire a broad network of constituents to build a large, diverse, and talented corps.
-You will be on the front lines of the Recruitment Team’s undeniably consequential work, fueling TFA’s theory of systemic change and the broader movement for educational equity across the nation.
-Aligned with the Recruitment Team’s deep conviction around leadership, you will receive extensive training, ongoing coaching, and professional development to innovate and achieve success.
+RMs compel top leaders to join Teach For America and contribute to the movement for educational equity in communities across our country.
+As an RM, you will create visions and strategic plans for your campaigns, identify and cultivate diverse top prospects to act, and inspire a broad network of constituents to build a large, diverse, and talented corps.
+You will be on the front lines of the RT’s undeniably consequential work, fueling TFA’s theory of systemic change and the broader movement for educational equity across the nation.
+Aligned with the RT’s deep conviction around leadership, you will receive extensive training, ongoing coaching, and professional development to innovate and achieve success.

 Recruitment Managers are responsible for: